 The production line is sized to accommodate production of up to thirty-six aircraft annually, although sales and delivery schedules have not required manufacture of more than thirty-four C-130Js in any one year.
 That peak production mark came in 2012.
 Assembly of about twenty-four aircraft per year is optimum.

-Countries with C-130Js contributing to the one million flight hours are (in order of delivery) United Kingdom, United States, Australia, Italy, Denmark, Norway, Canada, India, Qatar, Oman, Iraq, Tunisia, and Israel.
+Countries with C-130Js contributing to the one million flight hours are (in order of delivery) United Kingdom, United States, Australia, Italy, Denmark, Norway, Canada, India, Qatar, Oman, Iraq, Tunisia, and Israel (the Israeli Air Force's first aircraft was in acceptance testing at the time).
 In the US, C-130Js are flown by Air Force, Air Force Reserve Command, Air National Guard, Marine Corps, and Coast Guard units.

 The Super Hercules